indimail/libqmail/README.md

           o Ubuntu 20.10
 ```

 NOTE: You can also build local binary packages.
-To generate RPM packages locally for all components refer to [Binary Packages](.github/CREATE-Packages.md)
+To generate RPM packages locally for all components refer to [Create Local Binary Packages](.github/CREATE-Packages.md)

 # SUPPORT INFORMATION